Zeus-Eternal/AI-Karen/README.md

 - Tauri Control Room for chat, dashboard and memory matrix.
 - Streamlit mobile UI for API demo.

-MIT — fork, modify, unleash chaos. 😈
+Released under the MIT license.

 ---